Reviews You Can Rely On

 Credit: Jason Wanlass

 If you're traveling via air, you'll need to pay particular attention to your bag's size.
 It's worth understanding the difference between a carry on, a personal item, and full-sized luggage.
-Carry on bags fit in the overhead bins and within the size requirements put out by each airline.
+Carry on bags fit in the overhead bins and are within the size requirements put out by each airline.
 This varies slightly by company but is generally around the 22 x 14 x 9-inch range.
-Additionally, most airlines allow you to have a personal item, which is a smaller bag that can fit under the seat in front of you.
+Additionally, most airlines allow you to have a personal item, a smaller bag that can fit under the seat in front of you.
 This means you might actually be able to bring two bags on board with you as long as they fit within the size requirements.
 If you're headed out on a short trip or you pack light, you'll probably be just fine with these two bags.
 Beyond the airport, the same rings true.
-However, if you're headed on a fairly long journey or you need to pack your bulky winter gear, you might need to size up to a larger duffel or checked suitcase.
+However, if you're headed on a fairly long journey or need to pack your bulky winter gear, you might need to size up to a larger duffel or checked suitcase.

 Duffel bags are a versatile option for whatever type of traveler you are.
 Often, these bags are available in a large selection of sizes, and many even double as a backpack, making them easier to carry through airports, on public transportation, or up long flights of stairs.
 Some of the smaller ones even fit under the airplane seat, allowing them to act as your personal item.